-Today, GLCC has 60,000 square feet of meeting space and accommodations for 1,000 in hotel rooms, suites, lakefront and forest houses, dorms, cabins, and campsites.
-In addition to hosting retreats, workshops, and conferences, GLCC offers programs for adults, youth, families, and ministry leaders.
+Today, 60,000 square feet of meeting space and accommodations serve 1,000 in hotel rooms, suites, lakefront and forest houses, dorms, cabins, and campsites.
+In addition to hosting retreats, workshops, and conferences, we offer programs for adults, youth, families, and ministry leaders.

-One of the most iconic buildings at GLCC is Roger Williams Inn.
+One of our most iconic buildings is Roger Williams Inn.
 Originally named Lawsonia Country Club Hotel, it was constructed by the H.O.
-Stone Development Company of Chicago in 1930.
-Because of its prominent location on the lake, it’s a landmark for both GLCC and the community.
+Stone Development Company in 1930.
+Its prominent location on the lake makes it a landmark in the community.

-The five-story hotel has lake views on three sides, and the exterior is faced with white-painted brick with green trim.
-Almost all of the Roger Williams Inn’s 81 guest rooms face the lake, and it has a gorgeous lobby.
+The five-story hotel has lake views on three sides, and the exterior is faced with brick painted white with green trim.
+Almost all its 81 guest rooms face the lake, and it has a gorgeous lobby.
 The jewel of their development, the building served as both hotel and clubhouse for the 18-hole Lawsonia Links Golf Course.

 Renovations on the Inn continue.
-The website, rogerwilliamsinn.com, features a video about the vision for a rejuvenated Inn, as well as history, old photos, and the restoration plan.
+The website ( rogerwilliamsinn.com ) features a video about the vision for a rejuvenated Inn as well as history, old photos, and restoration plans.
 Renovations ensure that this classic hotel will continue to be a wonderful place to renew guests for decades to come!

 For more information about GLCC, go to glcc.org .